nucleus-coop/nucleus-coop.github.io/_docs/faq.md

 ```
 Keep in mind most scripts are made and tested using the latest legit steam versions, so provide information about what version of the game you have.

-Also provide a debug log of the Nucleus Co-op error or crash, enable the debug log in Nucleus UI settings and save, the debug log will be created in Nucleus root folder where the .exe is.
+Also provide a debug log of the Nucleus Co-op error or crash: Open Nucleus Co-Op settings by pressing the gear icon at the top right of the Nucleus UI.
+Check the box labelled Enable Debug Log, then press Save and Close.
+Run the script you are having trouble with again and a log file will be created in the same folder as the Nucleus Co-Op exe, called debug-log.txt.
 You can also ask for support in our discord.

 #### A Nucleus Co-Op script doesn't launch / is not working, why?